 Your Quality Score depends on multiple factors, including:

 - Ad relevance

 No one knows exactly how Quality score algorithm works, or how much each factor influences the score but based on industry research the general consensus is that click through rate is one of, if not the, most important factor in determining what your quality score is.

-At a keyword level you can add quality score to the columns you see by default, then if you spot any low scores you can hover over the keyword status and you will be presented with the below.
-Hopefully it’s not this bad though!
+At a keyword level, you can add a quality score metrics to the columns you see by default, then if you spot any low scores you can hover over the keyword status and you will be presented with the below.
+Hopefully, it’s not this bad though!